 Pike County

-• DWGNRA stretches from Monroe County in the south to Pike County in the north.
+Delaware Water Gap National Recreation Area (DWGNRA) stretches from Monroe County in the south to Pike County in the north.
+Running alongside the Delaware River, the McDade Recreational Trail is a mostly flat, crushed-stone trail popular with hikers and bikers.
+The stretch of the trail from Smithfield Beach to Riverview can be navigated by wheelchair.
 Accessible parking, restrooms and picnic sites may be found at Milford Beach, Toms Creek, Smithfield Beach, Hialeah Picnic Area (weekdays only) and Kittatinny Point.
 Milford and Smithfield Beaches also feature accessible bathhouses; assistance is needed to reach the swimming area or launch areas at these sites.
 Several of the DWGNRA wayside exhibits have been audio described, and guests can download the files online.
 Be sure to download them before you arrive, as cell service and internet access can be limited in some areas.

 Wayne County

-• The brand new Lackawaxen River Trails system has given new life to disused areas along the riverside, with accessible parking and walkway areas available at the White Mills River Access Park in between Hawley and Honesdale as well as at the newly-opened Sycamore Point Park.
+The new Lackawaxen River Trails system has given new life to disused areas along the riverside, with accessible parking and walkway areas available at the White Mills River Access Park in between Hawley and Honesdale as well as at Sycamore Point Park.

 Carbon County